nurgultekin/svedea-navigation/README.md

 ## Design decisions

 **Full-width navbar**
-The original svedea.se wraps the header inside a max-width container, leaving visible background on both sides at wide screens.
+The original svedea.se wraps the header inside a max-width container, and it leaves visible background on both sides at wide screens.
 I let the navbar span the full viewport and constrain only the inner content grid to make better use of available space on the navigation bar.

 **Fluid scaling**
 Font sizes and padding in the desktop nav scale with `clamp()`, so the bar doesn't feel cramped at ~992 px or oversized at 1600 px.
 Mobile uses fixed sizes where predictable touch targets matter more.

 **Active states**
 The three primary links (Försäkringar, Tips & råd, Om oss) have active state styling so users always know where they are.
-Icon buttons (Logga in, Kontakt, Sök) get a color shift on hover instead of an underline — more appropriate for their smaller footprint.
+Icon buttons (Logga in, Kontakt, Sök) get a color shift on hover instead of an underline; can be more appropriate for their smaller footprint.

 **Mobile navigation**
 Hamburger + accordion with progressive disclosure: the three top-level items appear first, Försäkringar expands to reveal categories, which expand to reveal products.
 Each nesting level has a distinct visual treatment — a teal left border scopes the open section, a darkened background on the category level, subtle separators between sub-items — to reduce cognitive load.